1. Course type

 This course is an AHTA Core course.

 The course uses a dynamic format including predominately lecture format with use of some case studies, demonstration and hands-on practical activities.
 It teaches, anatomy, biomechanics, human structure & function, assessment and tissue injury & repair advancing our understanding of the hand and upper limb.
 Following this course, you will be able to identify the anatomical structures of the upper limb and describe their specific functions, healing rates, and complications.
 You will further develop the basis for broadening your clinical reasoning skills enabling you to problem-solve clinical scenarios and their assessment.
-This course is structured to run over 2.5 days.

 Completed Introduction to Hand Therapy Course OR